This page was reviewed under our medical and editorial policy by

 Your care team names the cancer based on where it originated.
 So if you had cancer in a breast and it recurred in your bones, it’s still considered breast cancer.
 When cancer spreads to one or more spots in your body, it’s said to have metastasized.

 Cancer may return weeks to years after initial treatment.
-If cancer is found only a few months after it couldn’t be detected, it’s likely because surgery and treatment didn’t get all of it initially, and a tiny amount remained.
 This risk exists even though no remaining cancer could be found with scans or tests.

 Sometimes cancer cells survive radiation and chemotherapy and become resistant to these treatments.
-In these cases, cancer may be considered not to have recurred but progressed, and it may be faster-growing or harder to kill.
-In general, the shorter the time between when cancer is first treated and when it reappears, the more severe the cancer risk.
+In general, the shorter the time between when cancer is first treated and when it reappears, the more aggressive the cancer tends to be.

-Recurrence differs from developing a second form of cancer, which is a less common problem.
+Recurrence differs from developing a second form of cancer, which is far less common.

 For cancer patients, cancer recurrence is often one of the biggest fears.
 Many questions about recurrence come to mind if: